Timpani and Percussion, Orchestral Repertoire (Brass and Percussion)

 Mr. Liuzzi has given master classes on four continents, including regular coaching for the New World Symphony, National Orchestral Institute, Pacific Music Festival, and Canton International Summer Music Academy in China.
 He has been an active chamber-music performer with the Network for New Music, recording for the Albany and CRI labels, and has two new solo and chamber releases with the Equilibrium label.
 He has performed as a timpani soloist with the Philadelphia Orchestra, China Philharmonic, and Sapporo and Guangzhou symphony orchestras.
 A Yamaha performing artist, Mr. Liuzzi performs on the newly designed Yamaha Dresden-style timpani.
 He was coordinating producer for the documentary film Music From the Inside Out and has composed songs and arrangements for the DePue Brothers Band and music for percussion ensemble.

 Mr. Liuzzi, who earned his Bachelor of Music degree from the University of Michigan and his Master of Music degree from Temple University, joined the faculty of the Curtis Institute of Music in 1994.
+Mr. Liuzzi leads a master class at the Young Artist Summer Program as part of Curtis Summerfest 2016.

 The Joy of Playing: Discovering Musicianship with Timpanist and Teacher Don Liuzzi